yrutschle/sslh/doc/config.md

 two different machines.
 The following may only work if `sslh` and the final servers are on the same machine.

+Note that getting this to work is very tricky and
+detail-dependant: depending on whether the target server and sslh are on the same machine, different machines, or different dockers, and tool versions, all seem to change the required network configuration somewhat.
+If it doesn't work, it's almost certain that the problem is not linked to `sslh` but to the network setup that surrounds it.

 Linux:

 `sslh` needs extended rights to perform this: you'll need to